How to prevent clutter before it starts, and habits that help you keep it that way

 1. Stay away from the aisles of shame

 That’s right; I am talking to you and myself.
-Ya know, the dollar section of Target, the Aldi isle of shame we all have been there one too many times.
-When it comes to accumulation, these fun but dangerous isles can cause more damage to you than just your wallet.
+Ya know, the dollar section of Target, the Aldi isle of shame, we’ve all been there one too many times.
+When it comes to accumulation, these fun but dangerous habits can do more than damage your wallet.

-When out shopping, avoids these isles.
+When out shopping, avoid these aisles.
 There is a reason why they are placed where they are.
 The same goes for end caps; they are all marketing techniques to get you to buy more.

 My husband and I love to travel with our kids internationally, and when you visit new places, you are presented with so many new things.
 Sometimes you want a piece of it to bring home.

-And that’s not a bad thing, but it’s a bad habit if you buy and buy and buy.
+And that’s not a bad thing, but it’s a bad habit if you keep buying and buying.
 Consider reducing the number of mementos you get during your travels.
 Maybe take a picture of the item you were thinking about buying instead.

 This can also be applied to sports stuff.
-Even when you buy all those glow-in-the-dark wands or toys, you get for the kids during events or shows.
+Even when you buy all those glow-in-the-dark wands or toys for kids at events or shows.

 3. Avoid the sales